alphaMJL/odin_ruby_tic_tac_toe/README.md

 Think about how you would set up the different elements within the game… What should be a class?
 Instance variable?
 Method?
 A few minutes of thought can save you from wasting an hour of coding.
 Build your game, taking care to not share information between classes any more than you have to.
 Post your solution below, then check out this example solution from RosettaCode.org.

+Issues: current player not showing correctly
+        new game not working correctly